Chulong-Li/Beer-Recommendation-System-based-on-Flavor-Selections-in-Python/README.md

 # Beer Recommendation System based on Flavor Selections in Python

-Given several flavor selections, this system will provide you best beers matching that you'll definitely enjoy!
+Given several flavor selections, this system will provide you best beers that you'll definitely enjoy!

 ### Demo